janelia-flyem/dvid/README.md

 orientation, multiscale 2d and 3d (similar to quadtree and octree forms), and sparse volumes determined by a label.

-It could be described as a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented dataset (e.g., an image volume, labels, skeletons, etc).
+DVID aspires to be a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented dataset (e.g., an image volume, labels, skeletons, etc).
+The goal is to provide scientists with a github-like web client + server that can push/pull data to a collaborator's DVID server.

 DVID is written in Go and supports different storage backends, a Level 2 REST HTTP API, command-line access, and a FUSE frontend to at least one of its data types.
 It has been